chriszaro/tefteri_apk/README.md

 # Tefteri

-Tefteri is a simple and convenient Android application designed for consumers in the Greek market to keep track of their purchases.
-The app allows users to easily record and manage their receipts, providing a hassle-free way to organize expenses.
+Tefteri is a simple expenses tracker app for Android, designed for the Greek market.
+It lets users quickly scan and save receipts using a QR scanner, supporting most local invoicing systems.
+With a clean filter summary, it helps users effortlessly monitor their spending.

 # Features